clivekahn/hello-world/examples/pointcloud/readmeEDIT.md

 register_glfw_callbacks(app, app_state);
 ```

-We use classes within the `rs2` namespace as follows:
+We use the classes within the `rs2` namespace:
 ```cpp
 using namespace rs2;
 ```

-We provide the `pointcloud` class, as part of the API, which calculates a pointcloud and corresponding texture mapping from depth and color frames.
+We provide the `pointcloud` class, as part of the API, to calculate a pointcloud and corresponding texture mapping from depth and color frames.
 To make sure we always have something to display, we create a `rs2::points` object to store the results of the pointcloud calculation.
 ```cpp
 // Declare pointcloud object, for calculating pointclouds and texture mappings pointcloud pc = rs2::context().create_pointcloud();